Razboy20/gala/README.md

 - 🔍 Analyze line contributions for a specific user, or
 - 📝 Display per-file contribution breakdowns

-- 🚀 Parallel processing of files in batches
+- 🚀 Parallel processing of files
-- 🧠 Smart filtering of binary and generated files
+- 🧠 Filtering of binary and generated files
 - 🔧 Respects .gitignore rules automatically

 ## Installation